panpanfei/Phase-only-Image-Based-Kernel-Estimation-for-Blind-Motion-Deblurring/ReadMe.md

 'iter_num'   :   Iteration number.
 'lambda_grad' & lambda_l0 & lambda_tv: the weight for the L0/TV regularization.

-IMPORTANT NOTE
+NOTE
 ----------------
-1. Note that the algorithm sometimes may converge to an incorrect result.
-When you obtain such an incorrect result, please re-try with slightly changed parameters (e.g., using large blur kernel sizes, fast, or iter_num).

-2. Should you have any questions regarding this code and the corresponding results, please contact Liyuan.Pan@anu.edu.au

-3. For the non-uniform blur, please refer to our paper and use a multi-patch strategy.
+1. The uploaded version is for tackling uniform motion blur.
+If you want to handle non-uniform blur, please refer to our paper.
+You need to segment an input blur image to overlapping square patches.
 For example, we segment the image into small patches in 80*80 with overlapping at 30 pixels.

+2. If you obtain incorrect result (the algorithm converges to a local minimum), please re-try with slightly changed parameters (e.g., using large blur kernel sizes, fast, or iter_num).

+3. The results of our method on datasets ('Levin', 'Kohler', 'Gong' and 'Pan') are saved under the folder 'result'.

+4. Should you have any questions regarding this code and the corresponding results, please contact Liyuan.Pan@anu.edu.au

-### Notes for reproducing.
+### Reproducing.
-1. Following the equations in our paper
+1. Exactly following the equations in our paper.
-2. Coded some process (e.g., FFT or correlation) by yourself instead of using in-built functions.
-Or check their settings first.
+2. Coding (e.g., FFT or correlation) by yourself instead of using in-built functions.

-### Please also cite the following papers if using the code to generate data (e.g., images, tables of processing times, etc.) in an academic publication.
+### Please also cite the following papers if you use the code to generate data (e.g., images, tables of processing times, etc.) in an academic publication.
   [1] Li Xu, Cewu Lu, Yi Xu, and Jiaya Jia.
 Image smoothing via l0 gradient minimization.
 ACM Trans.
 Graph., 30(6):174, 2011

   [2] S. Cho, J. Wang, and S. Lee, Handling outliers in non-blind image deconvolution.
 ICCV 2011.